Canadian Murder Offences;

-Murder is defined as the intentional and unjustified killing of another human being.
-Below, we describe the two broad types of Murder charges under the Criminal Code: First Degree and Second Degree.
+Murder is defined as intentionally killing another human being without justification.
+In Canada, there are two types of Murder charges: First Degree and Second Degree.

-These murders are typically deliberate and premeditated.
-However, they need not always be and can involve murders during the course of “crimes of domination” such as a sexual assault, kidnapping, taking a hostage, or the killing of a peace officer.
-A conviction for First Degree Murder carries a mandatory life sentence without the possibility of parole for 25 years.
-If an individual commits multiple murders, the prosecution can seek consecutive sentences.
+First Degree Murder is typically a premeditated and deliberate killing, but it can also include murders committed during certain “crimes of domination” such as sexual assault, kidnapping, hostage taking, or the killing of a peace officer.
+A conviction for First Degree Murder carries a mandatory life sentence with a minimum parole eligibility of 25 years.
+If an individual is convicted of multiple murders, the prosecution can seek consecutive sentences.

-Involves an intentional killing that was not pre-planned and did not occur during the “crimes of domination” described under First Degree Murder.
-A conviction for Second Degree Murder also carries a mandatory life sentence, but the sentencing judge has the ability to allow parole eligibility as early as 10 years into the sentence.
+Second Degree Murder involves an intentional killing that was not pre-planned and did not occur during a “crime of domination.”
+A conviction for Second Degree Murder also carries a mandatory life sentence, but the sentencing judge has the discretion to allow parole eligibility as early as 10 years into the sentence.

 Manslaughter is a lesser, included offence of First or Second Degree Murder.
 It involves a killing that resulted from a criminal act, but without the specific intent to cause death.
 Defences of provocation or intoxication may be argued in cases of Manslaughter, but these defences are not often successful in reducing a Murder charge to Manslaughter.